telerik/kendo-ui-core/docs/controls/layout/tooltip/how-to/kendoui-tooltip-in-treelist.md

 ---
-title: Show Tooltip for TreeList rows
+title: Show Tooltip for TreeList Entries
-page_title: Show Tooltip for TreeList rows | Kendo UI ToolTip
+page_title: Show Tooltip for TreeList Entries | Kendo UI ToolTip
-description: "Learn how to show Kendo UI Tooltips for Kendo UI TreeList rows."
+description: "Learn how to show additional information about a Kendo UI TreeList entry by using the Kendo UI Tooltip widget."
-slug: howto_showtooltipforrows_intreelist
+slug: howto_showtooltipfortreelistentries_tooltip
 ---

-# Show Tooltip for row records in TreeList
+# Show Tooltip for TreeList Entries

+Sometimes you might need to show additional information about an entry in a Kendo UI TreeList.

+A possible way to achieve this behavior is to use a Kendo UI Tooltip that displays the information when the user hovers with the mouse over the TreeList node.

-To see the example on how to show Kendo UI Tooltips for Kendo UI TreeList rows, refer to [this article]({% slug howto_showtooltip_treelist %}).
+To see the example, refer to [this how-to article]({% slug howto_showtooltip_treelist %}).

 ## See Also